YamanAlBochi/Sentiment-Analysis-and-Predictive-Model-project-for-a-Commercial-Flight-company/README.md

 - applying webscraping in unstructured data.

--analyze customer reviews using sentimental analysis to sort positive and negative reviews.
+- analyze customer reviews using sentimental analysis to sort positive and negative reviews.

 -preparing a powerpoint representation to highlight our insights and analysis.